Rynn Berry

-Rynn Berry (January 31, 1945 – January 9, 2014) was an American author on vegetarianism and veganism, as well as a pioneer in the animal rights and vegan movements.
-A frequent international lecturer, Berry's books have been translated into many languages, and he was locally and internationally known in the vegan community.
-He served on advisory board of the American Vegetarian Association.
+Rynn Berry (January 31, 1945 – January 9, 2014) was an American author and scholar on vegetarianism and veganism, as well as a pioneer in the animal rights and vegan movements.

 Early life

 Berry was born on January 31, 1945, in Honolulu, Hawaii, and grew up in Coconut Grove, Florida, where his mother and maternal siblings lived.
 He studied literature, archeology, and classics at the University of Pennsylvania, and ancient history and comparative religion at Columbia University.

 He became vegetarian as a teenager and vegan at the age of 21.
 He became a rawfooder in 1994.

-Professor Berry taught comparative literature at Baruch College and later culinary history at New School for Social Research in New York City.

 Career

-Berry's first book, The Vegetarians (later re-titled The New Vegetarians), was published in 1979.